borenstein-lab/MIMOSA2shiny/docs/input.md

 <a href="test_silva.txt" target="_blank">Example SILVA OTU file </a>

 4) **Metagenome: Total KO abundances**: A table of function abundances, as produced from any metagenomic functional annotation pipeline.
+**Note:** The name of the first column must be "KO".
 <a href="test_metagenome.txt" target="_blank">Example total KO table</a>

-2) **Metagenome: Taxon-stratified KO abundances (HUMAnN2 or PICRUSt/PICRUSt2)**: A table of taxon-specific function abundances, which can be produced from HUMAnN2, PICRUSt/PICRUSt2, or similar programs (e.g. kraken).
-This must be formatted either in the style of the "metagenome contribution table" produced by PICRUSt version 1 or 2 (see [the PICRUSt2 documentation](https://github.com/picrust/picrust2/wiki/Full-pipeline-script)), or in the format of the stratified abundance table produced by HuMAnN2.
+5) **Metagenome: Taxon-stratified KO abundances (HUMAnN or PICRUSt/PICRUSt2)**: A table of taxon-specific function abundances, which can be produced from HUMAnN, PICRUSt/PICRUSt2, or similar programs (e.g. kraken).
+This must be formatted either in the style of the "metagenome contribution table" produced by PICRUSt version 1 or 2 (see [the PICRUSt2 documentation](https://github.com/picrust/picrust2/wiki/Full-pipeline-script)), or in the format of the stratified abundance table produced by HuMAnN.
 MIMOSA2 will detect which format is used and process your table accordingly.
 For the PICRUSt/PICRUSt2 format, the columns can be in any order, but they must include columns named "Gene", "OTU", "Sample", and "CountContributedByOTU".
-If you have a metagenome table from HuMAnN2 with abundances of UniRef gene families or EC numbers, you can map it to KOs using the [`humann2_regroup_table`](https://bitbucket.org/biobakery/humann/wiki/Home#markdown-header-humann2_regroup_table) utility function in HuMAnN2.
+If you have a metagenome table from HuMAnN with abundances of UniRef gene families or EC numbers, you can map it to KOs using the [`humann_regroup_table`](https://github.com/biobakery/humann#humann_regroup_table) utility function in HuMAnN.

-<a href="test_stratified_kos.txt" target="_blank">Example HuMAnN2 format</a><br>
+<a href="test_stratified_kos.txt" target="_blank">Example HuMAnN format</a><br>
 <a href="test_contributions.txt" target="_blank">Example PICRUSt2 format</a>

 <h2 id="function">Metabolomics Data</h2>